 The MHTC's Cost Share Program, which sets aside monies for which local entities can compete to accomplish transportation projects that are a local priority, allows local priority projects to be completed with a mixture of local funds and monies from the Cost Share Program.
 After a suspension of the program in January 2014, in January 2017, the MHTC approved re-activating the Cost Share Program in fiscal year 2018.
 The Cost Share Committee meets approximately 3 times a year to select Cost Share projects and can meet as needed if an investment in critical infrastructure warrants.
 All new loans approved in fiscal year 2022 were requested by local entities for their share of matching funds for the Cost Share Program.
 As the funds for the Cost Share Program become committed and the availability of funds is pushed to future years, the expectation is the number of loan applications will continue to increase.
+For fiscal year 2023, no loans were received.
+The reduction in activity can be attributed to the availability of funds provided by the federal government for COVID relief and by reductions in the workforce to complete projects.

 Historically, the MTFC's net position has increased primarily as a result of income derived from interest earned on loans and investments.
-Net position declined in fiscal year 2022 because rising interest rates resulted in the market value of investments decreasing.
-As investments mature and we procure new investments, we anticipate the effects of interest rates on the market value of investments will normalize.
-Due to increased loan activity, we anticipate continued net position growth in the future; however, the amount will be dictated by interest rates and fluctuations in the market value of investments.
+While net position declined in fiscal year 2022 because rising interest rates resulted in the market value of investments decreasing, fiscal year 2023 saw net position increase once again.
+The reasons for the increase were because of interest income on loans and interest income on deposits.
+We expect loan activity in the future.
+As loan activity increases, we anticipate continued net position growth in the future; however, the amount will be dictated by interest rates and fluctuations in the market value of investments.